robb-romans/docs-repo-template/api-guide-template/common-gs/how-to-use-curl.rst

 `http://curl.haxx.se/ <http://curl.haxx.se/>`__.

-To run the cURL request examples shown in this guide on Mac OS® X or another linux-based operating system, copy each example directly to the command line or a script.
+To run the cURL request examples shown in this guide on Mac OS® X or another Linux-based operating system, copy each example directly to the command line or a script.

 .. note::

-   If you are on Microsoft Windows®, you need to make adjustments to the cURL examples in order to run them.
-See
-   :ref:`Convert cURL examples to run on Windows :ref:`<convert-cURL-examples-for-windows>`
+   If you are using Microsoft Windows, you need to adjust the cURL examples to run them.
+See :ref:`Convert cURL examples to run on Windows :ref:`<convert-cURL-examples-for-windows>`.

 .. _auth-curl-json: